Wedding and birding trip to Catalonia 16.8.-1.9.2000

-From nets we got some Kingfishers, Great Reed Warbler, some Savi’s Warblers, Subalpine Warbler, Willow Warbler, Sedge Warbler, Swallow, Greenfinch, Tree Sparrow, House Sparrow and 38 Reed Warblers.
+From nets we got some Kingfishers, Great Reed Warbler, some Savi’s Warblers, Western Subalpine Warbler, Willow Warbler, Sedge Warbler, Swallow, Greenfinch, Tree Sparrow, House Sparrow and 38 Reed Warblers.

 Southern side of Ebro river

 Next morning the first bird from the nets was a Nightingale.
 Soon we started our way to South side of the Ebro river, and we tried to get to all the best places.
-One stop in the middle of some fields was good with Skylarks, Short-toed Larks and one Lesser Short-toed Lark.
+One stop in the middle of some fields was good with Skylarks, Short-toed Larks and one Mediterranean Short-toed Lark.
 La Tancadas fishpools showed us many Yellow-legged Gulls, one Caspian Tern and 80 Mediterranean Gulls.
-Soon we continued to the best Lesser Short-toed Lark and Collared Pratincole places.
+Soon we continued to the best Mediterranean Short-toed Lark and Collared Pratincole places.
 Pratincolas were easy to find.
 In one place there was at least 13 birds hunting insects.
-There was also all kind of larks, but we couldn’t see any Lesser Short-toed Lark well.
+There was also all kind of larks, but we couldn’t see any Mediterranean Short-toed Lark well.

 At Salinas de la Trinitat, we collected some shells and swam a little, because it was far too hot for birding.
 Some flocks of Sanderlings were flying on the shore of this 7 km long and 100 m wide sandbeach.
 Also Mediterranean Gulls were found many.
 Later, when it was still amazing hot, we reached the place where was thousands and thousands of Auduoin’s Gulls.
 There was a hide from where we could see these gulls more than anywhere else.
 From the sea we found also one old Gannet and one Arctic Skua which was our 100th triptick!